 What is anaphylaxis?

-Venom allergies (for example, allergy to bee or wasp stings) can also cause anaphylaxis.
+- Venom allergies (allergies to bee or wasp stings).

-Pollens and other inhaled allergens (allergy-causing substances) rarely cause anaphylaxis.
+Pollen and other allergens that you breathe in rarely cause anaphylaxis.

 What are the symptoms of anaphylaxis?

 Anaphylaxis usually begins with severe itchiness in the eyes or face.
 Within a few minutes, you may start experiencing more severe symptoms, including:

 - Swelling, which may cause swallowing and breathing difficulties.